jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

 - Several examples of Slack notification keywords using a hybrid-manual-automated approach and Dockerized tests
 - Robot Framework + Graphwalker (a model-based testing tool) examples with replayable test runs while running a slow internet connection proxy called "Crapify", https://github.com/bcoe/crapify
 - Webhook mechanism that can trigger remote test processes with cURL commands, https://github.com/adnanh/webhook
-- Dashboard of Session Based Test Management using Shiva Prasad Adirala's excellent RobotFramework-Metrics project, https://github.com/adiralashiva8/robotframework-metrics
+- Dashboard of Session-based Test Management using Shiva Prasad Adirala's excellent RobotFramework-Metrics project, https://github.com/adiralashiva8/robotframework-metrics

 The examples in the presentation use a lot of Shell scripting.
 If you have a Windows operating system, the following options may work for you.
 - Consider downloading Git for Windows -> https://git-scm.com/download/win and https://gitforwindows.org